 Almost all of the Norse gods will find themselves fighting to the death as part of Ragnarok.

-Many of the Norse gods will die in a fight to the death with their mortal enemis.
-Hard, the wolf guardian of Helheim, and Tyr will slay one another.
-Heimdall and Loki.
-Frefy and Surt.
-Thor and Jormungandr.
+Garm, the wolf guardian of Helheim, and Tyr will slay one another.
+Heimdall and Loki will fight to the death.
+Freyr and Surtr will kill one another.
+Thor and Jormungandr will meet in battle.
 Thor will kill Jormungandr with his hammer, but he will be covered in so much venom that he himself will die only a few seconds later.

 The two forces will fight until almost all are dead, and all the nine worlds are set ablaze.